 1919 November 16.
 Everyone has gone to Big Laurel, where Preacher Lyttle is making the dedicatory sermon for the Medical Settlement …..

 1920 n.d.
-The “model home” was started this week (later “Country Cottage).
-It’s a tiny plank cottage to be papered with newspapers, etc., and furnished as simply as a mountain home, were the domestic science teacher will live …
+The “model home” was started this week (later “Country Cottage“).
+It’s a tiny plank cottage to be papered with newspapers, etc., and furnished as simply as a mountain home, where the domestic science teacher will live …

 1920 May 16.
 Yesterday we had a perfect torrent of rain, — swollen streams, all the bridges on the school grounds under water, cellars flooded, garden ruined, — and all the children and workers ….

 1921 (undated).
 Crossing the mountain at 5:30 a.m., joining Lucretia Garfield and K. [Katherine] Wright on the early train from Lynch, where they had been Girl-Scouting all week.
 At Haran took another train, rode six miles and connected with what had been described as a “motor car”, which turned out to be a little truck that ran by gasoline engine on the railroad tracks six miles further, to the head of Lick Branch …

 1921 Spring.
 We’ve been Girl Scouting busily.
 Mrs. James J. Storrow of Boston, and Margaret Coolidge of Milton, arrived for the doings.
 (Mrs. Storrow heads all the country dancing activities, and practically financed Cecil Sharp on his mountain expeditions.)

 1921 March 13.
 A delicious spring morning duly described.
 Off for a walk down Greasy …”Ladies from the School” may leave the grounds for a walk, but may not visit in any houses on account of measles in the neighborhood.
 Children are confined to school grounds…